LLNL/radiuss-ci/docs/sphinx/dev_guide/index.rst

 Developer Guide
 ###############

-RADIUSS CI is a documentation-only repository.
-However, it is composed of sub-projects that require maintenance and improvements.
+There should be two types of contributions to this Radiuss-Shared-CI: adding new shared jobs, contributing changes to the CI implementation (and documentation).

-We provide guidance for contribution in this section, relying on HowTo articles where we describe the set of actions to perform for several practiacal use-cases.
+We provide guidance for both in this section, using an HowTo format where we describe the set of actions to perform for several practical use-cases.

-This section of the documentation also illustrates some technical choices.
+This section of the documentation also explains some technical choice.

 .. toctree::
    :maxdepth: 2